Learning Smooth Representation for Unsupervised Domain Adaptation: Experiments and Discussion

-As is shown in Figure~\ref{fig:lossaccMCD}, there is an obvious relationship between LSD and accuracy that a low LSD corresponds to high accuracy.
-We train 12 MCD models with accuracy belongs to $\{62.42, 64.83, 65.33, 65.86, 66.66,$ $68.89, 69.79, 70.46, 70.60, 71.76, 71.78, 71.82\}$.
-LSD of both classifiers gradually decreases from 0.6 to 0.3 roughly.
-This means that LSD is a reasonable general metric to evaluate the performance of a UDA model.
-However, there are also several MCD model with high accuracy showing relative high LSD.
-We argue that the randomness of the gradient descent algorithm causes this fluctuation.
+As shown in Fig.~\ref{fig:lossaccMCD}, LSD and accuracy are negatively correlated.
+We train 12 MCD models with accuracy percentages belong to $\{62.42\%, 64.83\%, 65.33\%, 65.86\%,$ $ 66.66\%, 68.89\%, 69.79\%, 70.46\%, 70.60\%, 71.76\%, 71.78\%, $ $71.82\%\}$.
+LSD of both classifiers decrease from 0.6 to 0.3 roughly as models' accuracy increases.
+Because FGSM is based on a gradient descent algorithm, randomness of such algorithm causes some fluctuations that several MCD models with high accuracy show relatively high LSD, such as the model with accuracy of 71.82\%.
+Overall, LSD can be a proper metric to evaluate the performance of a UDA method.